 What makes this photo special is how this all came to be.
 We have “planned” everything with a missing prop, and only got the fishbowl an hour prior to the shoot.
 In the middle of the prep -make-up and adding in candles to the fishbowl- the weather tested our patience and it rained so hard.
 Great!
 Just great!
 Not to add it was almost 5 pm and we are losing light.

 Quitting was never an option and luckily we have an unoccupied house nearby.
 We only shot for less than an hour but happy with the outcome.
 Thinking back, I won’t change a thing about that day…on second thought probably adding bigger candles would be one :)

-I used the Canon EOS 60D with an 85mm f/1.8 lens, and main light source are the candles.
+I used the Canon EOS 60D with an 85mm f/1.8 lens, and the main light source is the candles.